How better nutrition can improve your vision

 Vitamin A, typically the first ingredient on the label of multivitamin bottles, is very important to keeping your eyes healthy.

 A deficiency of vitamin A can cause night vision problems.
-It can also cause severe dry eyes, which can lead to eye infections and vision loss.
+It can also cause severe dry eyes, which can lead to eye infections and, in very rare cases, vision loss.

-Vitamin A also plays a vital role in bone growth and helps you fight off pink eye symptoms and other infections by keeping your immune system strong.
-And it is essential for healthy skin.
+Vitamin A also plays a role in bone growth and immune system strength.
+A healthy immune system can help you fight off pink eye symptoms and other infections.
+Vitamin A also contributes to healthy skin.

 How much vitamin A do you need each day?
 For teen boys, the U.S. recommended dietary allowance (RDA) is 900 micrograms, which is the equivalent of 3,000 international units (IU).
 For teen girls, it is 700 micrograms (2,333 IU).